perushinkov/angular-dhtmlx-demo/README.md

 # angular-dhtmlx-demo

 This project aims to create usable and programmer-friendly directives for the dhtmlx components.
 These will be tested on the GPL version of the dhtmlx components.
+## Disclaimer

+First:
 Note that if you need to use this code with DHTMLX for commercial purposes you will need to buy the PRO version.

-## Disclaimer
+Otherwise, you are under the GPL v2 licence.

+Second:
 I am new to grunt, and overall a recent fan of Angular.js, so feel free to point out any issues.

 ## Completed:
 <ul>